runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 ...
 ```

-By invoking the \K prover with the option `--def-module MEMORY-SYMBOLIC-TYPE-LEMMAS` instead of the usual `--def-module KWASM-LEMMAS`, the prover will accept this new lemma in to its axioms, and the proof will go through.
+By invoking the $mathbb{K}$ prover with the option `--def-module MEMORY-SYMBOLIC-TYPE-LEMMAS` instead of the usual `--def-module KWASM-LEMMAS`, the prover will accept this new lemma in to its axioms, and the proof will go through.

 [^1]: The rule is paraphrased here, it actually is slightly more complex to deal with identifiers.
 [^2]: Again, paraphrased.